-According to Di Pentima, this method of organization has panned out well for this semester’s factor model team.
-It’s given him the freedom to devote his time to what he does best — coding — while his teammates ensure the quantitative strategy is integrated into the fund; he calls classmate Crockett “the queen of the go-between.”
+According to Di Pentima, this method of organization has panned out well for the factor model team.
+It gave him the freedom to devote his time to what he does best — coding — while his teammates ensured the quantitative strategy is integrated into the fund; he calls classmate Crockett “the queen of the go-between.”

-“She’s great at taking very complex things that I might be spouting out about the model and translating it into something the equity analysts can all understand from a financial viewpoint,” said Di Pentima, who will be the fund’s first head of factor model development in the fall.
+“She’s great at taking very complex things that I might be spouting out about the model and translating it into something the equity analysts can all understand from a financial viewpoint,” said Di Pentima, who was named the fund’s first head of factor model development in the fall.

 Applications and applicability

 Students in the SMIF also spearhead the selective application and interview process for the class, choosing the new analysts and the senior leadership.

 “We try to take interviews we’ve gone on in New York City for big banks and apply that same process,” said Daniel Aversano ’19, a former head of the fund.
 “At a minimum, students who aren’t admitted get really good preparation for what they might see during an internship interview.”